 Campus Holiday Food Drive To Benefit the Mid-South Food Bank

+Due to natural disasters, high unemployment, and the overall economic climate, the number of people in need continues to increase.
 Here is a highlight of those who are served by the Mid-South Food Bank.
 Through our donations the UT Health Science Center will be helping a wide variety of people in need.

 The Mid-South Food Bank:

 - serves the hungry in 31 counties, including 12 counties in Tennessee, one in Arkansas, and 18 in Mississippi.